Deafness in Haiti: Common jobs

 Deaf Haitians most commonly find work in the informal sector, which includes jobs in the marketplace, selling items at stands, and some jobs at the Port-au-Prince International Airport.
 However, the Deaf community has difficulty finding work in the informal sector, because most of the jobs require social connections and there is a high chance of a language barrier.

 Deaf institutions as employment opportunities

 Deaf institutions and establishments are most suitable for hiring Deaf individuals, because there is no communication barrier, the stigmatization of deafness is most likely eliminated and Deaf people are most likely qualified for the jobs (linguistic, cultural, and advocacy skills relating to the Deaf community).
-However, most of these jobs are occupied by hearing people, some of who are not adequately knowledgeable about Haitian Sign Language or the Deaf community.
+However, most of these jobs are occupied by hearing people, some of whom are not adequately knowledgeable about Haitian Sign Language or the Deaf community.

 There are two establishments in Haiti known to actively employ Deaf individuals, St. Vincent's brace shop and Institut Montfort's farm.